 Prerequisite: At least a C- in SPA260 or by placement.
-(Offered annually in the fall) In this course, students will learn to critically analyze cultural artifacts from Spanish-speaking countries and engage with relevant critical theory.
+Pre or Corequisite: ENG103W.
+(Offered annually in the fall)

+In this course, students will learn to critically analyze cultural artifacts from Spanishspeaking countries and engage with relevant critical theory.
 This course will expose students to a wide variety of literature, art, and film from Spain and Latin America to introduce the terminology, methods of analysis, and research skills used in the field.
+278

 Students will develop their ability to work with scholarship and thoughtfully interpret course texts in comprehensible spoken and written Spanish.